alexjercan/codehint/README.md

 ## ⇁ Vim Config

-For now all the options are hardcoded, but if needed I will make then changeable.
 An example of config can be seen below.
 It just maps the `leader` + `h` keys to call the hint function.
 And it calls for setup on, which will require the OpenAI API key to be entered.
 The key will be saved on the nvim path at `~/.local/share/nvim/.codexrc`.